sobolevn/misspell-fixer-action/README.md

 ## Usage

-We had a typo in our `entrypoint.sh` file to show how this Github Action works.
+We had a typo in our `entrypoint.sh` file to show how this GitHub Action works.
 By using a pipeline of three actions we are able to receive [PRs like this one](https://github.com/sobolevn/misspell-fixer-action/pull/3).

 Here's how our configuration looks like: